SanjayYr/firewall-illumio/README.md

     the csv file.
   - More test cases can be easily added to FirewallTest.java with very little modifications to the code
   - I also tested for the case where input file has 1M entries and observed that the query run was reasonably quick.
+  - Tested on both windows and linux platforms (due to difference in file path representation)

 4) Performance Considerations.